sid189/bkfs-frontend-engineer-test-1/README.md

-# Heavy Water Angular UI Test
+# Black Knight Front End Engineer UI Test 1

 This project is intended to test your:

   1. Understanding how to convert business requests into code
   1. Ability to develop code on you local and delpoy into a public cloud environment (Either AWS, Heroku, Azure, GCP, etc).

 ## Business Requests